 Stir the cooked bacon and parmesan through the sauce.

-Add the pasta to the sauce – Add the cooked pasta to the pan and cook, tossing with tongs for 1 minute, until the pasta is warmed through.
+Add the pasta to the sauce – Add the pasta to the pan and cook, tossing with tongs for 1 minute, until the pasta is warmed through and finished cooking.
 Add the reserved pasta water, 1 tablespoon at a time, until you have a loosened, glossy sauce.
-Note that the sauce will thicken and absorb into the pasta as it sits.
+(Note that the sauce will thicken and absorb into the pasta as it sits.)

-Serve – Top with the extra parmesan and extra black pepper and serve.
+Serve – Top with extra parmesan and extra black pepper and serve.

 Notes